AtelierSnek/snek-tech-blog/content/posts/server-build.md

 ### The Motherboard

 With our CPU chosen, we need a motherboard that fulfills our purposes.
-Of the options, we are looking for something with an IPMI/BMC, and dual Ethernet interfaces onboard, as our data port requirement can be fulfilled by a PCIe network card.
+Of the readily-available options, we are looking for something with an IPMI/BMC, and dual Ethernet interfaces onboard, as our data port requirement can be fulfilled by a PCIe network card.

 8 SATA ports under one SATA controller would be nice, as it makes configuring passthrough for ZFS easier, but is not